The BIG IDEA:

 9. Why do you think it’s so attractive to believe that it doesn’t matter what you believe and that all religions lead to the same place?

 Allow the group to discuss.
 It’s attractive to believe this because it takes away the challenge of discovering whether your faith is right or wrong.
 It also means you don’t need to tell people they’re wrong.

 10. What from this story strengthens your trust in God and his Son Jesus Christ?
 What questions or doubts remain about Jesus and how Christianity relates to other religions?

 Allow the group to discuss.
 Knowing that God is the Creator of all things (verse 24) may strengthen trust in him because it builds our confidence that he’s in control of all things, including the details of our lives.
 Knowing that he sets up circumstances so we’re able to find him may strengthen our trust in him because it assures of his wise power to bring good into our lives.
 Knowing that he will someday judge each person strengthens our trust in him because it assures us that he will right every wrong and hold every person accountable in perfect justice.

 Allow the group to discuss.
-Paul was willing to talk about this topic because he knew there was One God who someday would judge poople.
+Paul was willing to talk about this topic because he knew there was one God who someday would judge people.
 He cared too much for these people to not tell them that Jesus was the only way for them to escape God’s judgement.
-Who do you care about that isn’t a Christian?
-Do you care enough about them to talk to them about it?
-What will happen to them if you don’t?
+Lead your group to consider who they care about that isn’t a follower of Jesus.
+Invite them to consider what it would look like for them to show care to them by telling them about him.

 Allow the group to discuss.
 No matter where they are, we want to help people take a step closer to God.
 Whatever the response, we want to relate to people with respect and humility.